 The dad aesthetic can also be seen as a new form of minimalism.
-Simply put, old men are lazy and their outfits don’t require much thought, therefore whatever they piece together carries with it a certain level of simplicity that is closely to the now popular minimalist trend that we see more often.
+Simply put, old men are lazy and their outfits don’t require much thought, therefore whatever they piece together carries with it a certain level of simplicity that is close to the now popular minimalist trend that we see more often.

-As weird as it may be that my dad is now a source of inspiration for my outfits, this trend really is the pinnacle of the 90s comeback as high fashion and streetwear have somehow managed to make the most obscure things fashionable and hip (as dad would say).
+As weird as it may be that my dad is now a source of inspiration for my outfits, this trend is the pinnacle of the 90s comeback as high fashion and streetwear have somehow managed to make the most obscure things fashionable and hip (as dad would say).